itsJefforDev/User_Management/README.md

 # User_Management
-Empresarial apps proyect subject with the objetivo to understant how the big applications work
+Empresarial apps proyect subject with the objetive to understant how the big qpps work applying whole knowlege archived in the study